knobs-dials/munin-stuff/README.md

 Everyone's got their own munin plugins :)

-Note: Uses some linux specifics, and processes subprocess specifics, so these are more proof-of-concept that robustly portable.
+Note: Proof of concept / plaything status, in that it uses some linux specifics and isn't hugely portable.

 ### diskstats_simplified